shackett/yeast_metabolism/README.md

 ## Current objectives ##

 2013-10-28 posted:
-[x] Establish boundary constraints
+* Establish boundary constraints
-[ ] Finalize flux distribution & FVA
+* Finalize flux distribution & FVA
-[ ] Determine posterior distributions
+* Determine posterior distributions
-[ ] Compare optimized affinities to literature.
+* Compare optimized affinities to literature.
 Compare keq to free energy

+---

+## Standard Workflow ##

+* Use boundaryDataBlender.R to construct FBA-boundary fluxes - boundaryFluxes.Rdata
+* Use FBA_run_full_reco.R to run QP-FBA and generate files for FVA
+* Run FVA using the gurobi python interace (qp_fba_clust.py) on a cluster
+* Use FBA_run_full_reco.R to combine QP-estimates and FVA flux bounds for each reaction

+* run reactionStructures.r to generate reaction-oriented relational information - creating lists of reaction forms and all relevent experimental and bioinformation information
+* match_brenda.R - use scraped brenda files to determine supported regulators and their kinetic properties

+* Run part of FBGA.R to pare lists of reaction forms down to relevant reactions and pass to cluster
+* Determine a posterior distribution of parameter values for each reaction form on the cluster using FluxOptimClus.R - computationally intensive, but highly parallelizable
+* Use FBGA.R to assess the significance of proposed parameteric form alterations, and generate summaries of each reaction's kinetic properties, species and control
+* Interactively comb through reaction summary information laid out in shinyapp in order to search for control principals.

 ---